All Episodes

 Those of you who've been paying attention know full well that the war is getting better.

-And it has been ever since David Petraeus put together the surge, ever since President Bush and John McCain, yes, John McCain, helped um hatch the surge in their in their minds, and then uh actually bring it through legislation to the battlefields of Iraq and through executive will and commander-in-chief um determination, the war has been going much, much, much, much better for months.
+And it has been ever since David Petraeus put together the surge, ever since President Bush and John McCain, yes, John McCain, helped hatch the surge in their minds and then actually bring it through legislation to the battlefields of Iraq and through executive will and commander-in-chief determination.

 So for those in a mood to complain, they've had plenty.

-Skyrocketing oil prices and the attendant increase in gas prices, and of course the entire economy seems to be in somewhere between a doldrum and a tailspin, depending upon your perspective.
+And of course, the entire economy seems to be in somewhere between a doldrum and a tailspin, depending upon your perspective.

 Well, have we noticed this week that oil prices have dropped?

-And maybe let's call it this month or the last couple of months, that what has brought oil prices down is not some goofy windfall profits tax, not some lame finger wagging by Democrats in Congress teaching those evil oil company executives a lesson.
+Have we noticed this week, and maybe let's call it this month or the last couple of months, that what has brought oil prices down is not some goofy windfall profits tax, not some lame finger wagging by Democrats in Congress teaching those evil oil company executives a lesson.

-Those words are just kryptonite to to Democrats who seek to punish the oil industry just as they embark on a task to bring us more of the oil we need.
+Those words are just kryptonite to Democrats who seek to punish the oil industry just as they embark on a task to bring us more of the oil we need.

-Market forces, why we can't exert government control over that, by definition, government uh shouldn't have control over and doesn't have control over market forces.
+By definition, government shouldn't have control over and doesn't have control over market forces.

 Market forces are market forces.